Leadership, Education and Development

 The LEAD program is in its 11th year with a 100 percent graduation rate with all students who have gone onto higher education.
 Currently, there are 187 students in the program and 93 mentors.

-January is National Mentoring Month!
-Find out how to get involved!
+What is LEAD?
+Watch below to Find out how to get involved!

 Every year, LEAD awards the Bradley Ray Hulse Memorial Scholarship to a senior in the program.
 This $20,000 scholarship is sponsored by Central National Bank and First National Bank of Central Texas, and is awarded to a LEAD student that exemplifies what the LEAD program stands for.
 The scholarship is awarded at the annual banquet at the end of the school year.